uptechteam/ios-cookbook/11-swiftui.md

 ### 7. Enhancing Accessibility with SwiftLint Rules
 Accessibility is an important aspect of building inclusive apps that can be used by everyone.
 In this section, we will explore how to make your SwiftUI app more accessible.

-In addition to the standard SwiftUI accessibility features, it's beneficial to enforce certain accessibility best practices using SwiftLint, a widely-used tool for maintaining Swift code quality.
+In addition to the standard SwiftUI accessibility features, it's beneficial to enforce certain accessibility best practices using SwiftLint, an industry-standard tool for maintaining Swift code quality.
 Specific `SwiftLint` rules that are particularly useful for accessibility are:
 1. **`accessibility_label_for_text` Rule**: This rule ensures that all text elements have accessibility labels, especially when the text is not self-explanatory or when additional context is needed for screen readers.
 2. **`accessibility_custom_action` Rule**: Use this rule to ensure that custom actions are provided for interactive elements that perform non-standard functions.
 This is crucial for users who rely on assistive technologies to understand what actions they can perform on a UI element.
 3. **`accessibility_dynamic_type_text` Rule**: This rule checks that your app's text elements support dynamic type.
 This is important for users who need larger text sizes, ensuring that your app's UI adjusts text size based on the user's settings.
-4. **`accessibility_highlighted_elements` Rule**: Ensure that elements which are highlighted or selected have appropriate accessibility traits, so that their state is clear to users with visual impairments.
+4. **`accessibility_highlighted_elements` Rule**: Ensure that elements that are highlighted or selected have appropriate accessibility traits so that their state is clear to users with visual impairments.
 5. **`accessibility_minimum_tappable_area` Rule**: Enforce a minimum tappable area for buttons and other interactive elements, ensuring they are easily accessible for users with motor impairments.

-You can make your SwiftUI app more accessible by using several techniques, such as providing labels and hints for views, adjusting font sizes and colours, and enabling voiceover and other assistive technologies.
+You can make your SwiftUI app more accessible by using several techniques, such as providing labels and hints for views, adjusting font sizes and colors, and enabling voiceover and other assistive technologies.
 ```swift
 struct ContentView: View {
     var body: some View {